skamal71/Bubble-Sort-in-Single-Cycle-Processor/README.md

 "swap" is the customized MIPS procedure that was possible by creating a 32 bits instruction with [31:26] = 6’b111111

 ## Verilog Simulation
+Here in the attached simulation, we can see that the numbers [1-10] have been sorted in Single Cycle Processor
 ![Alt text](img.png)